 About the Book Festival

-The Princeton Children’s Book Festival is an annual event each September at the Princeton Public Library and the Albert E. Hinds Memorial Plaza.
+The Princeton Children’s Book Festival is a free annual event held each September at the Princeton Public Library and the Albert E. Hinds Memorial Plaza.

 Please contact us for more information.

 The Princeton Children’s Book Festival is co-sponsored by jaZams of Princeton.
 A portion of sales is donated to the library.